Effective from 24th December 2021

 3.3.
 Determination of Hire

-Lumi shall be entitled at any time and for any reason whatsoever without explanation, to terminate this Agreement (such termination to be effective immediately) and to repossess or withdraw the Equipment or any part thereof without any further liability to the Customer.
+Lumi shall be entitled at any time up to 48 hours before the commencement of the Event and for any reason whatsoever without explanation, to terminate this Agreement (such termination to be effective immediately) and to repossess or withdraw the Equipment or any part thereof without any further liability to Customer.
 In the event that Lumi so terminates the Agreement no cancellation fee will be payable by Customer.

 3.4.
 Return of equipment

-Where Customer is responsible for arranging transportation of the Equipment, the Equipment must be returned to Lumi prior to 17:30 AEST on the final Date of Hire unless otherwise arranged.
+Where the Customer is responsible for arranging transportation of the Equipment, the Equipment must be returned to Lumi prior to 17:30 (5.30 pm) AEST on the final date of hire unless otherwise arranged.
 Late returns will be charged at Lumi’s then current daily hire rate.

 3.5.
 Electrical Equipment